korzin/aws-certified-dev-handbook/handbooks/elb.md

 # Elastic Load Balancer

+By default, Elastic Load Balancing sets the idle timeout to 60 seconds for both connections.

 Elastic Load Balancing distributes incoming application or network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple Availability Zones.